 Please click here to visit the Coastal Carolina University Alumni Association site.

-CCU Office of Student Activities & Leadership
+CCU Office of Student Life

 The Club Sport program at Coastal Carolina University exists to provide a competitive alternative between varsity NCAA athletics and intramural sports.
 Club Sport teams provide opportunities for students, faculty and staff to participate in a variety of sports and recreational activities.
 Each group is organized and maintained by students under the direction of a full-time staff member of the Department of Campus Recreation.
 A club sport is a registered student organization formed by students with a common interest in a sport activity that exists to compete and promote and develop interest in that particular sport.
 Clubs may be instructional, recreational, competitive, or some combination thereof.
 Characterized by being student-initiated and student-managed, the basic structure of clubs allows members numerous opportunities for leadership and decision-making.
 The actual success and strength of a club is dependent on effective leadership of the officers and the degree of involvement of the club members and faculty advisor(s).

 Please click here to visit the CCU Club Sports site.

 Women in Philanthropy & Leadership (WIPL)

 Women in Philanthropy and Leadership (WIPL) was created to transform the lives of students at Coastal Carolina University and to make a difference in the greater community.
 This is accomplished by leveraging the impact of women and their donations of time, talent and resources.

 WIPL was formed in 2007 under the leadership of Coastal Carolina University First Lady Terri DeCenzo and some of the area's leading philanthropists, business professionals, CCU faculty and staff who were committed to supporting the University through collective giving and annual donations.
 The pooled donations are used to provide scholarships to deserving students and to support programs that create leadership opportunities for women across disciplines.